dbt-labs/dbt-starburst-demo/README.md

 2. Set up Starburst Galaxy and configure the S3 catalog to access your S3 bucket.

 a.
 Navigate to the *Catalogs* tab.
 Click *Configure a Catalog*.
-b.
 Create an S3 Catalog.
    - Catalog name: ``` dbt_aws_src```
    - Add a relevant description
    - Authenticate to S3 through the AWS Access Key/Secret created earlier